VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/physical.md

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/1Nh_vxpycEA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Alright, so after seeing this I went out and got a [CO2 meter](https://www.co2meter.com/collections/desktop/products/co2mini-co2-indoor-air-quality-monitor).
 I watched it get above **2000ppm** regularly.
 I took steps to lower it and now, honestly, I do feel better.
+(If you follow my lead, I recommend hooking it up to a Pi and using [this python package to log the data](https://github.com/vfilimonov/co2meter) )

 This requires two things to fix: